adambirse/dotfiles/README.md

 # dotfiles

 My first attempt at entering the magical world of automating my dotfiles.
-Starting small and will see how sophisticated things become.
+Starting small and will see how sophisticated things become

 ## Getting started